NWPU-2022180033/CubeSat-Antenna-RDF-Contributions/README.md

 # CubeSat Antenna RDF Dataset Contributions

-This repository is a community contribution portal for future updates of the CubeSat antenna RDF dataset.
+This repository is a community contribution portal for future updates and correction of the CubeSat antenna RDF dataset.

 The official dataset, RDF/Turtle file, GUI, and versioned releases are archived on Figshare.
 This GitHub repository is used only to collect and track new antenna-record suggestions from the community.